dhutapratama/docs/database.md

 <a name="mssql-configuration"></a>
 #### Microsoft SQL Server Configuration

-To use a Microsoft SQL Server database, you should ensure that you have the `sqlsrv` and `pdo_sqlsrv` PHP extensions installed as well as any dependencies they may require such as the Microsoft SQL ODBC driver.
+To use a Microsoft SQL Server database, you should ensure that you have the `sqlsrv` and `pdo_sqlsrv` GO extensions installed as well as any dependencies they may require such as the Microsoft SQL ODBC driver.

 <a name="configuration-using-urls"></a>
 #### Configuration Using URLs